 That is a terrible idea.
 And the reason is because, it leaves the most important aspect of hiking (walking) to chance.
 As you will read further on, you never want to leave things to chance when you go out there, no matter how easy your hike will be.

-The proper way of doing it, is to first find a good pair of thick socks.
+The proper way of doing this, is to first find a good pair of thick socks.
 I have several pairs made from merino wool and synthetic materials and I prefer the former.
 Their job is to provide a cushion between your foot and the shoe and also to make a snug fit possible while eliminating pressure points that can hurt your foot during prolonged walking.
 They tend to be a bit expensive but you don’t need more than a pair or two for starters.

 And last but not least: Never wear new shoes for hiking.
 Don’t leave things to chance.
 Walk in them at least for two or three days before going for your first hike.
-As you get more experienced, you will know which of your pairs is more comfortable for a short trail and which is maybe not that comfortable but will be better for multi day hiking trips.
+As you get more experienced, you will know which of your pairs is more comfortable for a short trail and which is maybe not that comfortable but will be better for multi-day hiking trips.
 Carrying weight is also a factor.

 Choose the Right Trail for You